chrisben/imgcache.js/README.md

 --allow-file-access-from-files --allow-file-access
 ```
 otherwise the local filesystem will not be accessible (security error)
-* To navigate through the local filesystem open a new tab with filesystem:http://*yourSiteDomain*/persistent/
+* To navigate through the local filesystem open a new tab with filesystem:http://*yourSiteDomain*/persistent/ or filesystem:http://*yourSiteDomain*/temporary/

 Todo
 ----